menu

 Also of interest is that Dublin has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.24% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 27.24% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Like elsewhere in America, most people in Dublin use a private automobile to get to work.
 But notably, a substantial number of Dublin‘s citizens do make use of public transit in their daily commute, primarily riding the subway.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.